-- Key Principle – Fibonacci Retracement levels are not signals, they are price targets where signals may be found.
+- Key Principle – Fibonacci Retracement levels are not signals — they are price targets where signals may be found.
 A move to a retracement level may result in continuation or reversal depending on underlying conditions.

-Now that prices are bouncing/consolidating we can use the retracement lines as targets for entry and exit points.
+Now that prices are bouncing/consolidating, we can use the retracement lines as targets for entry and exit points.

 Here are a couple of possible scenarios:

-- If the prevailing down trend is strong prices are likely to remain low and at/near the 0% retracement line.
+- If the prevailing down trend is strong, prices are likely to remain low and at/near the 0% retracement line.
 If this is happening, look for signals to occur at this line.
 If it continues to act as support and a bullish signal is generated by candles and/or stochastic, MACD or RSI playing calls is the best thing to do.
 If bearish signals begin to develop and/or the 0% retracement line is broken the down trend is likely to continue.
-Use the 0% in this case as a starting point for bearish trades when confirmed by other indicators.
+Use the 0% in this case as a starting point for bearish trades when confirmed by other signals.

-- If a correction is able to form prices are likely to move up to test the first line, the 23.6% retracement level.
+- If a correction is able to form, prices are likely to move up to test the first line, the 23.6% retracement level.
 If this happens use this line as your resistance target.
-If price action begins to form bearish signals below, at or slightly above this line you can expect to see it move lower to retest the 0% level.
+If price action begins to form bearish signals below, at or slightly above this line, you can expect to see it move lower to retest the 0% level.
 If price action is able to move above the line or is making bullish signals at or just below it, you can expect to see a move to the next higher retracement.

-- If price is able to move above the 23.6% line we can expect to see it move up to the next higher retracement, the 38.2% level.
+- If price is able to move above the 23.6% line, we can expect to see it move up to the next higher retracement, the 38.2% level.
 Likewise, a break of the 38.2% level would indicate a move to the 50%.
 If bearish signals were to occur at or near either of these lines a retest of the previously broken line should be expected.

 - The 50% level is a very important one.
 In general, even the strongest corrections are halted at this level.
 A break above it is an indication of full reversal and automatically brings the 100% level into play.
 At that point traders would look for bullish signals of confirmation along the 50% line.